ORIGINALLY POSTED 13th APRIL 2017

 It’s currently the 20th of May 2017, a month after I wrote this diary entry, and I’ve been reading a book called ‘Feel the Fear and Do it Anyway by Susan Jeffers‘.
 The book was recommended to me by someone at the Not Alone Plymouth support group.
 Now, the beautiful thing is, this book is in sync with what my therapist was saying, almost perfectly.
 It just adds an extra layer on top of what she said, which I’ve found pretty eye opening.
 For the past few years I’ve been trying to get rid of the negative thoughts in my mind, but this book has changed the way I see things.

-In the book, she explains how the negative thoughts are always going to be there, and will only get stronger as you face your fears.
+In the book, she explains how the mind lies, and how negative thoughts are always going to be there, and will only get stronger as you face your fears.
 It’s the same for everybody.
 But, what you have to do, is basically out talk the negativity.
 Just what my gender therapist said when she recommended writing down a list of positive things about myself.
 In the book Susan explains how you don’t ever get rid of the negative thoughts.
 You just bombard your mind with positive thoughts, so while the negative stuff still exists, you just keep piling positives in there until in the end, the negative thoughts will be out numbered.
 I’ve been practising this for the past week and it does seem to help.
 I’ve also started waking up to motivational speeches, something else Susan suggests in the book.

 I’m currently resting, as I experienced some bad transgender abuse while out as Sophie, and it affected me a lot more than I expected.
 So right now, I’m focused on reading this book and trying to get my mind to a stronger place, so that I can love myself enough to deal better with future transgender abuse.
 I just find it magical how this book entered my life at the perfect moment, even the abuse I experienced, which left me suicidal and seeking medical help, I can see was perfectly timed.
 The universe is so epic how it puts everything together.